Friday, March 31, 2017

 Review

-Tom Hiddleston was remarkable at portraying the Harrison Ford-type figure in the film as it was a sideline from his known villainous portrayal of Loki.
-More prominent players include Brie Larson, Samuel L. Jackson, John Goodman and John C. Reilly.
+Tom Hiddleston was remarkable in portraying the Harrison Ford-type figure in the film, as it deviated from his known villainous portrayal of Loki.
+More prominent players include Brie Larson, Samuel L. Jackson, John Goodman, and John C. Reilly.
 The latter portrayed a stranded World War II veteran, who was a bit of comic relief.
 Even Samuel L. Jackson was noted for good publicity when he portrayed a vicious Colonel about to carry a grudge against Kong.
 For the ape-like titular character, he was nearly as good in motion capture as Andy Serkis had portrayed him in 2005.
 But he has decided to take another mantle on a similarly ape-themed series of Planet of the Apes.

-KONG: SKULL ISLAND is in the thin waters of characterisation and worldbuilding but is a semi-decent film.
+KONG: SKULL ISLAND is in the thin waters of characterisation and worldbuilding, yet it is a semi-decent film.
 On a positive note, most people will be thrilled and find this version more enjoyable than Peter Jackson's polarising interpretation.
-You better go straight to the cinema before it finishes screening.
+You'd better go straight to the cinema before it finishes screening.

 Star rating: (7/10) Good Movie